 While making a Power BI report with the aim of creating a Power BI templates, you need to be alert of the way that you transform your data.
-Because creating a Power BI templates will basically mean that when you upload a data source, it will be transformed or modified based on the steps you apply on your original report.
+Because creating a Power BI templates will basically mean that when you upload a data source, it will be transformed or modified based on the steps you apply to your original report.

 When you transform data from your report, you need to perform it in a way that can be reapplied to other data sources as well.
 But the condition is that the names of the columns of the original data source and new data source must be the same.
 You cannot apply transformations that may work in one file but not another, like replacing a specific value, unless that value will be found in any file that you may open with the Power BI templates.

 You can predict Power BI’s applied steps as a macro for your data; the same steps will be performed in the exact same order, based on transformations you make to each column.
 If your new data is missing any column, has an additional column, or has a different column than your primary data source, the steps will not work when applied to the new, different data source.

 After you have built your Power BI report, it’s time to create your Power BI templates Step-by-Step.
 Follow the below procedure:

 In order to create a Power BI templates, you should first have a Power BI report.
-The image below shows the financial report created on Power BI desktop.
+The image below shows the financial report created on the Power BI desktop.

 Now you have to go to the Power Query Editor to create a new parameter.
 To open Power Query Editor go to Home tab > Edit Queries tab > Select Edit Queries option as shown in below image.